bartificer/programming-by-stealth/docs/pbs82.md

 }
 ```

 Notice we’re using `await` to wait for and automatically unwrap the promise returned by jQuery’s `$.ajax()` function.
-Because `await` converts rejected promises to thrown errors we can use a traditional `try`/`catch` block for our error handling.
+Because `await` converts rejected promises to thrown errors, we can use a traditional `try`/`catch` block for our error handling.
 This makes it easy to tell the difference between regular code and error handling code at a glance.

 Now that we know where we are, we can fetch the weather using a similar AJAX request: